AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 ## Use Case 1
+In this Use Case we are redirecting outbound traffic from the Beer Store Data Database Server to the Palo Alto Networks Firewall for inspection.
+This involves AWS routing adjustments and verifying traffic logs on the firewall.
+Read the following in order to run the Use Case 1:
 ## Task

 **Redirect all outbound traffic from the Beer Store Data Database Server to the Palo Alto Networks Firewall**